Historic Flooding

 Why does Calderdale flood?

-The Rochdale Canal runs close to the River Calder, so when the river level rises, the canal can be affected.
-Unlike rivers, canals aren’t built to handle large amounts of floodwater and were designed to stay separate from natural waterways.
-In severe floods, river water can spill over and overwhelm parts of the canal, like weirs and sluices.
-Find out more about the causes of flooding.
+The Rochdale Canal runs right next to the River Calder, so when the river level rises, the canal can be affected too.
+Canals aren’t designed to take large amounts of floodwater.
+They were built to stay separate from rivers.
+In heavy storms, water from the river can spill over into the canal and flood parts of it, including gates and locks.

 A long history of flooding